ReScience/ReScience-submission/code/report.md

 ```

 <!--
-Here are some versions of the graphs that are not included in the report, hence the html comment:
+Here are some versions of the graphs that were interesting to produce originally, and may be of some interest, but are not included by default for brevity:

 Now a version that doesn't try to recreate the "gap" in the y axes of the original figures: